potswa/cxx_function/README.md

 given allocator, or only the storage within the wrapper.
 When a pre-existing target is assigned from a corresponding wrapper specialization, it's adopted by following these steps:

+1. If the allocator specifies `propagate_on_container_move_assignment` or `propagate_on_container_copy_assignment`
+    (whichever is applicable) as `std::true_type`, and the source is also a container, then the allocator is assigned.

-1. If the target is stored within the wrapper, allocators aren't an issue.
+2. If the target is stored within the wrapper, allocators aren't an issue.
 It's copied or moved directly, using `memcpy` if possible.

-2. Otherwise, the type of the new target's allocator is compared to the type of the container allocator.
+3. Otherwise, the type of the new target's allocator is compared to the type of the container allocator.
 Both are rebound to `Allocator< char >` and the resulting types are compared using `typeid`.

-3.  **If the types don't match, an exception is thrown!** Do not let this happen: only assign to `function_container` when you know the memory scheme originating the assigned value.
+4.  **If the types don't match, an exception is thrown!** Do not let this happen: only assign to `function_container` when you know the memory scheme originating the assigned value.
 The type of the exception is `allocator_mismatch_error`.

-4. If the allocator specifies `propagate_on_container_move_assignment` or `propagate_on_container_copy_assignment`
-    (whichever is applicable) as `std::true_type`, then the container's allocator is assigned from the new target.

-    If it's a copy operation, that is done by the container's new allocator, and it is updated to reflect any change.

 5. Otherwise, the allocators are compared using the `==` operator.
 Again, both instances are rebound to a `value_type` of `char`.
 If they compare equal, then the assignment proceeds as if the container were just a non-container `function`.

-    If they are unequal, then the target is reallocated by the container's allocator.
+    If they are unequal, or if it's a copy-assignment, the target is reallocated by the container's allocator.
 The container's allocator is then updated to reflect any change.
 (The new value is still equal to the old value, though.)

 6. In any case, if the operation is a move, the source wrapper is set to `nullptr`.
 This guarantees deallocation from the source memory pool when the destination pool is different.